Jon Anderson: 2010–2023: Solo work, collaborations, Yes feat. ARW and tours

 In April 2017, Yes were inducted into the Rock and Roll Hall of Fame.
 Anderson sang "Roundabout" and "Owner of a Lonely Heart" at the ceremony.
 Anderson released his solo album 1000 Hands: Chapter One in March 2019.
 He had started it almost 30 years prior and named the album accordingly due to the many musicians that play on it, including Steve Howe, Jean-Luc Ponty, Chick Corea, and Billy Cobham.
-Anderson plans to release the album in three parts, with a tour currently following the first part, which he wants to document on film.

 In December 2018, Anderson released a video for a new song, "Love Is Everything", to promote 1000 Hands, though it did not appear on the album.

+Anderson has been working with Emmy-nominated composer and multi-instrumentalist Sean McKee on an upcoming double concept album Jeremiah and the Magister Ludi.
+Guests include Carl Broemel of the band My Morning Jacket, John Hermann of the band Widespread Panic and Jordan Rudess of the band Dream Theater.
+In 2019, Anderson and McKee involved students at Columbia College Chicago in the 5.1 surround sound mixing for parts of the album with engineer Ryan Black as part of an educational partnership with the college’s Audio Arts and Acoustics program.
+The duo were interviewed on WGN-TV to discuss the project.

 On 30 June 2021, Anderson announced a Summer 2021 11-city tour of US theaters with the Paul Green Rock Academy that kicked off 30 July in Patchogue, New York, and wrapped up 20 August in Woonsocket, Rhode Island.